csisc/WikidataCOVID19SPARQL/README.md

 ## Description
 In this research project, we investigate the ability of open license knowledge graphs to represent COVID-19 information in a fully structured format and to visualize a synthesis of the obtained information using SPARQL.
 Our study mainly regards the evaluation of this assumption for COVID-19 information in Wikidata.
 This GitHub repository involves two folders including information supporting the results of this work:
-* "Table": This folder includes the source data of the tables of the study
+* "Source": This folder includes the source data of several figures and tables of the study
 * "Query": This folder involves several SPARQL queries developed for the paper

 ## To cite the work